Mobile Cancer Support Unit Patient Liaison Officer

 Amount Heading Description £20,535 Employment cost Full-time Patient Liaison Officer £250 Light refreshments Tea, coffee and biscuits for clients

-Cancer patients, and their loved ones, directed by their clinician to receive their treatment on the Unit are the prime beneficiaries.
+Cancer patients, and their loved ones, who are directed by their clinician to receive their treatment on the Mobile Support Unit.
 The Patient Liaison Officer will enable clients to access the specific support services they need resulting in many and diverse benefits for each of them.
-Communities will gain also from the strengthening of their cohesion and equality as people have to struggle less to receive their treatment.
 Increased NHS delivery capacity will benefit future cancer patients.

-Since 2009 we have been delivering treatment and specialist support for cancer patients and their loved ones on Mobile Cancer Support Units in local communities.
-Designed and built specifically for that purpose, both existing Units have a dedicated full-time Patient Liaison Officer.
+Since 2009 we have been delivering treatment and specialist support for cancer patients and their loved ones on Mobile Support Units, closer to people’s homes, in local communities.
+Our patient liaison services on board these Units are led by experienced Patient Liaison Officers.

 Read more about the Charity running this project.

-Director of Research and Service: Rhian has overall managerial responsibility for our Mobile Cancer Support Units.
+Director of Research and Service: Rhian has overall managerial responsibility for our Mobile Support Units.

-Logistics Manager: Justin manages the daily activity of all our Mobile Units.
+Logistics Manager: Justin manages the daily activity of our Mobile Support Units service.